dineshgetty/statistical-arbitrage-pairs-trading/README.md

 * Signal generation with risk controls
 * Portfolio construction from multiple pairs
 * Performance analytics and visualization

+### Why Kalman Filter?

+Traditional pairs trading models use a static hedge ratio estimated via OLS, which assumes a stable relationship between assets.

+However, in real markets, relationships between assets evolve over time.
+The Kalman Filter models the hedge ratio as a latent state that updates dynamically, allowing the spread to adapt to changing market regimes.

+This leads to more robust signal generation and better handling of non-stationarity.

 ### Key Features